thynnine/pysic/_sources/pysic_fortran.txt

-.. module:: pysic_fortran
+.. module:: pysic.pysic_fortran
-.. module:: pysic_fortran.pysic_interface
+.. module:: pysic.pysic_fortran.pysic_interface

 ====================
 Pysic Fortran module
 ====================

-Pysic Fortran (:mod:`pysic_fortran`) is the Python interface of the Fortran core generated using `f2py`_ from PyInterface.F90.
+Pysic Fortran (:mod:`pysic.pysic_fortran`) is the Python interface of the Fortran core generated using `f2py`_ from PyInterface.F90.
 This is the only Fortran source file of Pysic that should be wrapped with f2py: the rest of the core needs to be directly compiled with a Fortran compiler to .mod Fortran modules.